User permissions required: 'View Sources' AND 'View Labels'

 Essentially, the higher your MAP score, the better the model is performing overall when it comes to the accuracy of it's predictions, but this will vary between datasets depending on the type of data, and the objectives you have centred your taxonomy around.

-MAP is not a good measure of coverage, however, and should not be solely relied on to determine whether your model is fit for purpose.
-For more detail on understanding and checking your model's coverage, see here.
+MAP is not a good measure of coverage or balance, however, and should not be solely relied on to determine whether your model is fit for purpose.
+For more detail on understanding and checking your model's coverage, see here, and for checking and improving your model's balance, see here.

 Understanding label performance

-The 'All labels' performance chart shown in the main Validation page (see above) gives an immediate visual indication of how each label is performing.
+The label performance chart shown in the Metrics tab of the Validation page (see above) gives an immediate visual indication of how each individual label is performing.

 For a label to appear on this chart, it must have at least 20 pinned examples present in the training set used by the platform during validation.
 To ensure that this happens, users should make sure they provide a minimum of 25 (often more) pinned examples per label.